hashobject/blog.hashobject.com/resources/posts/20130615-tips-for-running-clojure-webapp-on-amazon-beanstalk.md

 ```

-And then just add `require-https` middleware to your other middleware.
+And then just add `require-https` middleware to your other middlewares.
 E.x.:

 ```clojure